reddyraja86/AutogenAgents/README.md

 - Autogen is an open source framework programming framework that allows developers to build AI agents.

 -  Key Components of Autogen:
-  -  Core Component - Autogen Agent: The central element in Autogen is the autogen agent, which manages message sending and receiving.
+    - **Autogen Agent:** The central element in Autogen is the autogen agent, which manages message sending and receiving.
 This agent can utilize different LLMs, execute Python code, and integrate human feedback into its processes.
-  -  Conversable Agent: This is a specific type of Autogen agent designed to enhance communication capabilities.
+    - **Conversable Agent:** This is a specific type of Autogen agent designed to enhance communication capabilities.
 It includes multiple components like a list of language models, a code executor, and a mechanism for integrating human feedback.
 The conversable agent is essentially a specialized version of the Autogen agent, tailored for interactive and conversational applications.

 ### Create a first autoagen app